Understand the “risk versus reward” relationship

 When you enter a poker game, you buy-in for a specific amount.
 If you lose your cash it is advisable to end that poker session until you can build up your bank roll again.
 If you have a budget of $100 to spend on shoes, don’t buy Jimmy Choo’s until you can afford them without going into debt.

 Sometimes you bet like crazy because you think you have the best hand, but as the cards come out you realize someone else has you beat.
 You may have a lot of money in the pot already but you need to know when to stop throwing good money after bad.
 Sometimes you will invest in something you thought was a sure winner only to later realize you have a dud.
 Get out before you lose it all.
 Don’t worry about having made a mistake, just learn from it.

 In poker they call it trash talking when a player tries to say things to throw you off your game.
 They may be really nice to get you to trust them or try to intimidate you to stay in a hand you are probably losing.
 The same can be true of brokers and investment advisors.
 Don’t take everything they say at face value.
 Do your homework and make sure you know who you are giving your money to.
 If it doesn’t feel right it probably isn’t.
 Find someone else.

 Get in the game

 Walk into a casino poker room and you will not see very many women at the poker table.
-The ratio of men to women is probably 20:1 (take note single women!)
-You need to learn to play so you can get into the game and make some money.
+The ratio of men to women is probably 20:1.
+You need to learn to play so you can get into the game.
 It might be fear or lack of knowledge that keep women from learning poker or investing.
 Do some homework, ask people you know, hire an advisor, take some small steps, but learn how to invest so you can be in the game.